benyap/terraform-aws-modules/ses-forwarder-lambda/README.md

 ## Required variables

 - `account_id`: The account ID.

-- `role_name`: The name of the role to assume to maange SES resources.

 - `email_domain`: The domain of the email this lambda will forward from.